hellmarbecker/blog/_drafts/2021-12-21-druid-data-cookbook---multi-value-dimensions-inside-lookups.markdown

 ## Preparing the Data for the Lookup

-Alas, each label list in the data file is a JSON Array:
+Each label list in the data file is a JSON Array:

 ```
 {